Fares84/Fares84/README.md

 ### I'm a Husband and a Software engineer student

-- 🌱 I’m currently learning <b>full stack web developement</b> 👨‍💻
+- 🌱 I’m currently learning <b>DevOps</b> 👨‍💻
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I'm looking for opporutnity to work as SAP consultant, devops consultant or AMOA (PO) consultant
 - :octocat: I'm a beginner technical writer :pencil:

 ### Connect with me: